Welcome, my dear digital friends!

 And this wee mythic poem emerged as a celebration of that strength.

-As always, please let me know your thoughts/feelings/reactions to the poem in the ‘Leave a Reply’ section at the bottom of this page.
+As always, please let me know your thoughts, feelings, and reactions to the poem in the ‘Leave a Reply’ comment section at the bottom of this page.

 -PS Conway ☘️ ☘️ ☘️

 the moon was full on the night you were born

 i held you in my arms by the window

 in silence, awash in her pallid glow

 for ‘twas Áine who pulled upon your soul

 like the tide, imbued you with the pride of

 born to feed the passions ‘tween earth and sidhe